Zdnmkhammed/zdnmkhammed/README.md

 ## 🧠 Profile

-Cybersecurity-focused student with practical experience in security analysis, penetration testing fundamentals, and software development.
-Interested in building secure and scalable systems while combining cybersecurity knowledge with mobile and AI-powered applications.
+Cybersecurity and software development student with practical experience in mobile development and security analysis.
+Focused on building modern applications with Flutter while developing expertise in SOC operations and penetration testing.

-Hands-on experience in security labs, network analysis, vulnerability assessment, and application development using Flutter and Python.
-Continuously improving practical skills through real-world projects and cybersecurity platforms.
+Experienced in creating real-world projects, integrating APIs, and applying cybersecurity principles to application development.

 ---